atticedit/jukebox-jury/doc/user_stories.md

 ##### Usage

-    ./jury delete "Airport Surroundings"
+    ./jury delete "Buddy Ebsen Loves The Night Time"

 ##### Acceptance Criteria

 * If no song by that name is in the database, gives an error
-* Asks me to verify that I want to delete
+* If the song is found, lists the information on the song and asks me to verify that I want to delete
 * If I verify, deletes the record for the song

 ---